Home

 By deciding on the arrangements and paying for a funeral in advance, your peace of mind can be ensured knowing that loved ones will be spared unnecessary distress and expense at the time of need.

-Once documents have been signed it is imperative that the Originals are stored safely.
+Once documents have been signed it is imperative that the originals are stored safely.
 Storing your Wills and Title Deeds at home can be fraught with problems and can leave them vulnerable to damage or loss.
-We provide a document storage facility to securely keep these items.
+We provide a document storage facility to keep these items safe and secure.
 For a nominal annual fee, your documents will be held safely until they are needed.

 Back